 - MLS champion

 - Team to finish on top of the table

 Team exotics often come down to wins and goals scored on the season and will usually be presented as a handicap of plus or minus a certain number of wins – ie. if a team wins under or over 12.5 games, or scores under or over 40.5 goals, etc.

 Golden Boot: Who will score the most goals for the season?

-Unlike most sports, the draw is a real and regular possibility in soccer and that means there are three options, compared to the traditional two in its winners market.
-Team A to win, the game to draw, or team B to win.
+Unlike most other sports, the draw is a real and regular possibility in soccer.
+That means there are three options, compared to the traditional two in its winners market: Team A to win, the game to draw, or Team B to win.
 How will you bet?

 Means exactly that – you get two bites of the cherry, with either both teams to win, or one of the teams, plus s draw.
 If any one of your results occurs, you win.

 This is presented as an over or under and the stock figure is 2.5 goals.
 Some online bookmakers will provide alternate scores, such as 1.5, 3.5 or even 4.5, with odds varying accordingly.
 The total match score between the two teams has to go either over or under for you to win, depending on which way you bet.